jasonally/hack_this_site_missions/realistic/mission_15.md

 us it resolves to foobar.
 Use root and foobar as your credentials on the login screen to get into admin_area/.

+Note: I couldn't get the shellPswd_root hash to appear using Chrome.
+Maybe Chrome has some built-in filtering to prevent the vulnerability from becoming visible on the frontend.
+But this step worked as intended in Firefox.

 ### Navigating the Shell
 We're in and now we've got a web shell interface to work with.
 This works just like a shell interface on our local machine, so might as well get a sense of